powerthecoder/powerthecoder/README.md

 # Hello 👋 my name is Leo Power
 ## I am a Python Developer
-I am currently learning Python and JavaScript.
+I am a Python Developer and I am learning JavaScript.
 I am currently studying Computer Scince and CyberSecurity I Currently work as my own freelancing services at https://powerthecoder.xyz and I work for PloxHost a Server hosting company.